 Once your application is approved, you can conduct most of your banking business from your own home or when out and about.
 You do this by logging into your bank’s website or app.Â

 Once connected, you can set up or cancel regular payments, such as new Direct Debits and standing orders, just like you could in a branch.
 You can also save payment details of regular payees, such as family members, and transfer money using Faster Payments.
-This system ensures payees receive the money within a couple of hours of you sending it.
+This system ensures payees usually receive the money almost immediately.

 With online banking, you can link your account to other products, such as savings accounts, isas, investments or your mortgage.Â